Front Doors – Steel vs. Fiberglass

-Which is Right for You?/h1>
+Which is Right for You?

+The front door of a home plays an immense role in the first impression people get when they walk to your doorstep.
 It portrays your personal style and what people should expect when they enter your house.
 The front door must be firm enough to resist scorching sun, strong wind, rain and potential intruders.
-Plus, did you know that the front door has a great significance on the value of your home?
+In addition, did you know that the front door has a great significance on the value of your home?
 Replacing your old front door with an energy efficient door adds to the value of your home.
-Wood, fiberglass and steel doors are the three most common.
+Wood, fiberglass and steel doors are the three most common types of front doors.
 Nowadays, most people prefer steel or fiberglass doors because they are energy efficient.

 If durability and security are your top priorities while selecting an entry door, a steel door is the perfect choice.
 This door is the strongest when compared to wood and fiberglass doors.
 A steel door does not warp or dent easily; any mark or dent on the door can be repaired easily.